EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/3-Rare/Rings.md

 ___
 A small silver ring shaped like a cat circling the wearers finger, with a pair of moonstones for eyes.

-***Attunement Ritual.***
-To attune to this item you must put on the ring while under moonlight.

 ***Nine Lives.***
 This item has up to 9 charges.
 While attuned to this item you have resistance to falling damage.
-If you take falling damage that would reduce your hit points to 0 or outright kill you, you instead you are reduced to 1 hit point and a charge is consumed.
+If you take damage that would reduce your hit points to 0 or outright kill you, you instead you are reduced to 1 hit point and a charge is consumed.

-If all charges are consumed, you suffer the effects of the *true polymorph*, transforming you into a cat.
-The spell can be broken if the ring is destroyed, a *dispel magic* spell is successfully cast (DC 15) or you are killed in the cat form before the 1 hour mark.
+If all charges are consumed, you are cursed into becoming a house cat but you maintain your Intelligence, Wisdom, and Charisma scores.
+The curse can only be broken with a *greater restoration* spell.

 <div class='descriptive'>